Biden to lay out vax donations, urge world leaders to join - WTMJ

 White House officials said the 500 million vaccines will be shipped starting in August, with the goal of distributing 200 million by the end of the year.
 The remaining 300 million doses would be shipped in the first half of 2022.

-“We’re in this position because we’ve had so much success at home vaccinating Americans,” Psaki told CBS News on Thursday.
+“We’re in this position because we’ve had so much success at home vaccinating Americans,” White House press secretary Jen Psaki told CBS News on Thursday.

 After leading the world in new cases and deaths over much of the last year, the rapid vaccination program in the U.S. now positions it among the leaders of the global recovery.
 Nearly 64% of adults in the U.S. have received at least one vaccine dose and the average numbers of new positive cases and deaths in the U.S. are lower now than at any point since the earliest days of the pandemic.